This calculator was updated on 16 August 2022 and the method used to calculate your personal inflation rate has been improved.

 The calculator uses the latest available inflation indices, but it cannot predict how prices might affect you in the future.
 It also cannot account for any changes in your spending habits over time or for variation in prices of products within a category (for example, whether you buy supermarket own-brand or premium-range groceries).

 The calculator uses our most comprehensive measure of consumer prices inflation, which is the Consumer Prices Index including owner occupiers' housing costs (CPIH).
-The CPIH is identical to the CPI but includes the costs associated with owning, maintaining and living in one’s own home (like repairs and home improvements).
+The CPIH is identical to the Consumer Prices Index (CPI) but includes the costs associated with owning, maintaining and living in one’s own home (such as repairs and home improvements).
 It does not measure the change in the value of a house.
 In this calculator, we use mortgage spend, and repair and maintenance costs, as a proxy for owner occupiers’ housing costs.

 The CPIH covers household spending on goods and services but not spending by businesses.

 The calculator assumes that expenditure categories are adjusted by inflation.
-Some expenditure, especially on large items like vehicles, may be fixed over a period, so monthly payments would have remained unchanged.
+Some expenditure, especially on large items such as vehicles, may be fixed over a period, so monthly payments would have remained unchanged.

 If you have any questions about this personal inflation calculator, please email email@example.com.